ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 Furthermore, these parameters can fine-tune the stringency of the alignment:

 - **outFilterMismatchNoverReadLmax** (ratio): *default 0.04*; Ratio of allowed mismatches during alignment.
-Of outFilterMismatchNoverReadLmax and outFilterMismatchNmax the more stringent setting will be applied.
+Of outFilterMismatchNoverReadLmax and outFilterMismatchNmax, the more stringent setting will be applied.

 - **outFilterMismatchNmax** (int): *default 999*; Number of allowed mismatches during alignment.
-Of outFilterMismatchNoverReadLmax and outFilterMismatchNmax the more stringent setting will be applied.
+Of outFilterMismatchNoverReadLmax and outFilterMismatchNmax, the more stringent setting will be applied.

 - **outSJfilterReads**: *default "Unique"*

 There is also an option to pass all other STAR parameters with:

-- **moreSTARParameters**: Here all other STAR parameters can be passed.
+- **moreSTARParameters**: Here, all other STAR parameters can be passed.

 Check the `STAR manual <https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf>`_ for a detailed description and all options.